gpsinsight/golang-interview-challenge/README.md

 ## Generating data

-To generate message on the kafka topic, use the command
+To generate message on the kafka topic, open a separate terminal session and use the command
 ```
 make generate-messages
 ```